Adolsik/online-shop-ruby/README.md

-Sklep stworzony w frameworku Ruby on Rails
+Shop made in "Ruby on Rails"